PAUL34913/msp1-cv/README.md

 ### Social Link Alignment

--   Alignment of links is slightly out when viewing on Safari mobile (iPhone7) and Firefox mobile (iphone 7), need to investigate.
+-   Alignment of links slightly out when viewing on Safari mobile (iPhone7) and Firefox mobile (iphone 7), need to investigate.

 Fixed: